maxedoutpotato/NinjaRunnerGame/README.md

 ## 📝 Project Narrative

 This game was developed as a personal project to deepen my understanding of web-based game development.
-My primary goal was to handle the entire creative pipeline myself, from the initial concept sketches to the final line of code.
-Every visual and audio asset in this game—including character sprites, animations, backgrounds, and music—was created by me.
-Some of the sound effects are from the internet .
-It was a fantastic challenge for art, animation, and coding.

 ---